Where To Stay In George Town When You Visit Penang

 Many know of Batu Ferringhi, but the hidden beaches and small islands around Penang are worth visiting if you like a secluded beach.

-Most beach lovers tend to head for nearby Langkawi, where the water is clearer.
+Most beach lovers head for nearby Langkawi, where the water is clearer.

-If you are traveling with kids, some of the resorts along Penang’s most famous beach area, Batu Ferringhi, have lovely pool options.
+If you are traveling with kids, some resorts along Penang’s most famous beach area, Batu Ferringhi, have lovely pool options.

 Locals generally don’t swim in the sea as there are jellyfish and sea rambutans in the ocean.